neo4j-devtools/relate/documentation/RFCs/relate-extensions/relate-extensions.rfc.md

 %appdata%\Local\Neo4j\Relate\Data\extensions\<APP_TYPE>
 ```
 Where `<APP_TYPE>` is one of:
-- `STATIC` Static HTML bundle to be served over HTTP
 - `SYSTEM` Targeting the core system API (shared across all applications)
 - `WEB` Targeting the WEB applications
 - `CLI` Targeting the CLI applications